Three Barry men have been jailed for their roles in a major drug dealing network.

 Cardiff Crown Court heard the 'MJ' drug line' - led by ringleader Ricardo Brown - was directly linked to the death of a woman.

 In June 2020, one customer - an inexperienced drug user - died 48 hours after she took heroin for the first time.
-An inquest later ruled her death as 'mixed drug toxicity, including heroin'.
+An inquest later ruled the cause was 'mixed drug toxicity, including heroin'.

 South Wales Police said Brown led an 'extravagant lifestyle' and generated an enormous amount of cash from the MJ line.